 I saw the Ergodox a couple of years ago while looking for a new keyboard, the idea of “making” my own keyboard and, at the time, never have had the experience of using a mechanical keyboard.
 I was put off by that as well as the overall cost of ownership, being in the hundreds of pounds.

 Since that initial discovery, I had acquired a new Cherry G80 with Cherry Blue key switches, and I was in love.
 The feeling of typing on this thing as well as the haptic-audio feedback was perfect.
 I am using this keyboard at work, and this paragraph has been typed with it.

-The total cost of ownership of an Ergodox has come down with pre-soldered boards and the rise of shipping "cheap" components from China.
+The total cost of ownership of an Ergodox has come down with pre-soldered boards and the rise of shipping “cheap” components from China.
 I came to find the Ergodone from Reddit when some user wanted to show his build photos and completed board.
-I looked into ordering this from Aliexpress, and the cost was low enough for me to invest in one.
+I investigated ordering this from AliExpress, and the cost was low enough for me to invest in one.